 Programs, projects and organizations that are important components of a community’s overall quality of life, with emphasis on health care, senior citizens affiliated organization and projects, self-sufficiency, and basic human needs.
 Educational, youth programs and volunteer fire departments are also considered for grants.

-To apply, applications can be picked up at KEC Headquarters in Blackwell, or you can click on the application link below.
+To apply, applications can be picked up at KEC Headquarters in Blackwell, or you can click on the application and guidlines link below.
 For more information or questions about the application process, deadline or program please contact Cyndi Mitchell at 1-580-363-1260.

 All funds are kept separate from the cooperative and Foundation contributions are tax-deductible.
 Applications are handled with the utmost confidence and respect.
 Every penny will stay right here at home – Kay, Noble, Osage, Garfield and Grant counties.
 KEC provides electrical services to more than 5,800 meters in north central Oklahoma.